jheising/HAPI/README.md

 ### Why?

-One might ask, why should an API be human readable?
+One might ask, why should an API be humanized?
 Answer: it saves an immense amount of time.

 Imagine asking another developer or an end-user to help debug a traditional REST API call— the process will typically require some sort of specialized REST client software capable of setting HTTP verbs, headers and request bodies.
 The instructions to make a simple call might range from a few lines for a seasoned developer to a few pages for a layperson.
 Add this inefficiency up for an entire project and it equals a whole lot of wasted time.